Welcome to the Chairperson's Toolkit Help Section!

 Confirming Book Fair Information

-The first time you sign in to use the Chairperson’s Toolkit, you will be asked to confirm that we have the correct information about you, your school and your Book Fair.
+The first time you sign in to use the Chairperson’s Toolkit, you will be asked to confirm that we have the correct information about you, your school and your Book Fair, by electronically accepting our Certificate of Agreement.

 Certificate of Agreement